GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 ## Tutorial body

-You should split the rest of your tutorial into logical sections following the outline you gave in the introduction. <!--- Link to the document covering the outline --->
+You should split the rest of your tutorial into logical sections following the outline you gave in the introduction. <!--- This still needs a reference to the guide covering the outline --->

 Avoid headings that sound like labels (_eg_: "PathFinder class").
 Instead, phrase each section's heading to explain the problem you're going to solve in the section (_eg_: "Coding a class to find the optimal path between two point").